Math 195/196 – Mathematics for Elementary Education I/II

 • Analyze story problems involving fractions to determine whether or not they can be solved by adding the given fractions directly.

-• Identify/write fraction story problems of compare, add-to, take-away and part-part-whole problem types.
+• Identify/write fraction story problems of different types.

 • Understand and model the addition /subtraction of fractions as combining/separating like parts that refer to the same whole.

-• Model integer addition as “combining sets” with +/- manipulatives and corresponding equations
+• Model integer addition as “combining sets” with +/- manipulatives.

-• Model integer subtraction as “take away” with +/- manipulatives and corresponding equations
+• Model integer subtraction as “take away” with +/- manipulatives.

 • Apply the meaning of multiplication (as defined by author) to write and analyze fraction story problems